CIHR Health Research Training Investments

-- In 2016-2017, CIHR invested ≈ $53M/year through direct awards to trainees in diverse health research areas in Canada and abroad.
+- In 2017-18, CIHR invested approximately $55M/year through direct awards to trainees in diverse health research areas in Canada and abroad.

-- In 2016-2017, CIHR invested ≈ $108M/year to indirectly support trainees through stipends paid off of operating grants and strategic training programs.
+- In 2017-18, CIHR invested an estimated $110M/year to indirectly support trainees through stipends paid off of operating grants.